junesirius/junesirius.github.io/_posts/Marvel/2025-07-08-Daredevil-en.md

 "Guess I know what it was now," he thinks.

 He reaches out slowly, opening his arms to offer.
-The boy in his imagination lifts his head, hollowed eyes tilted toward the sun setting in the distance behind his ghosty shape, turning away and running afar.
+The boy in his imagination lifts his head, hollowed eyes tilted toward the sun setting in the distance behind his ghostly shape, turning away and running afar.

 Matt keeps his posture, waiting.

 <br>

-When the room door opens behind them, Matt is still in that posture, kneeling on the floor, arms wrapped around the boy, Sami's tears soaking through his cloth on the shoulder and chest.
+When the room door opens behind them, Matt is still in that posture, kneeling on the floor, arms wrapped around the boy, Sami's tears soaking through his clothes on the shoulder and chest.

 Foggy breathes out a quiet, stunned sound.